zackjwilk/sound-bending/README.md

 * Rock sign - Toggle distortion

 For the pointing up gesture, the effects controlled by the x and y coordinates of the tip of the pointer finger can be customized by simply changing the plugins on tracks 2 and 3 on the mixer.
 The distortion effect can also be replaced.

+## How it works
+sound-bending uses MediaPipe for Python to track hand landmarks through the webcam video stream.
+It recognizes the gestures the user is making with their hands, and responds by sending signals to FL Studio.
+FL Studio allows for MIDI scripting, which is why loopMIDI is required. loopMIDI creates the MIDI port to act as a connected MIDI controller.
+The Python program sends MIDI signals with the channel, note, and velocity values as vessels for data to manipulate the FL Studio script——like whether to record or add reverb/delay and how much.

+This project was made in a few days after being inspired from revisiting Imogen Heap's Tiny Desk performance.
+I hope to expand on it soon after experimenting with it some more.